Truss bridge: Waddell truss

-One example was the Waddell "A" Truss Bridge (Parkville, Missouri).
+One example was the Waddell "A" Truss Bridge in Parkville, Missouri.

 Warren truss

 The Warren truss was patented in 1848 by James Warren and Willoughby Theobald Monzani, and consists of longitudinal members joined only by angled cross-members, forming alternately inverted equilateral triangle-shaped spaces along its length, ensuring that no individual strut, beam, or tie is subject to bending or torsional straining forces, but only to tension or compression.
-Loads on the diagonals alternate between compression and tension (approaching the center), with no vertical elements, while elements near the center must support both tension and compression in response to live loads.
+Loads on the diagonals alternate between compression and tension approaching the center, with no vertical elements, while elements near the center must support both tension and compression in response to live loads.
 This configuration combines strength with economy of materials and can therefore be relatively light.
 The girders being of equal length, it is ideal for use in prefabricated modular bridges.
 It is an improvement over the Neville truss which uses a spacing configuration of isosceles triangles.

 Whipple truss

 A Whipple truss, named after its inventor Squire Whipple, is usually considered a subclass of the Pratt truss because the diagonal members are designed to work in tension.
 The main characteristic of a Whipple truss is that the tension members are elongated, usually thin, and at a shallow angle, and cross two or more bays (rectangular sections defined by the vertical members).
+An example of the double-intersection Whipple truss is Bridge L-158 in Golden's Bridge, New York.

 Wichert truss

 The Wichert truss is a modified type of continuous truss which is statically determinate and helps avoid some of the other shortcomings of continuous trusses.
 It was patented in 1930 by Pittsburgh-based civil engineer Edward Martin Wichert (1883–1955).

 The defining feature of this truss type is a hinged kite-shaped section above each intermediate support.
 Only about ten Wichert truss bridges were ever built, mostly in Pennsylvania and Maryland.
 Of these, one of the best known is the Homestead Grays Bridge in Pittsburgh.

-Truss bridge video
+Video

-Driving across a truss bridge: The video shows the roadway perspective of a through truss bridge over the Willamette River in Harrisburg, Oregon, USA.
+Driving across a truss bridge: The video shows the roadway perspective of a through truss bridge over the Willamette River in Harrisburg, Oregon.
 The bridge features three simply supported Parker Truss spans.